ofdn/website/pages/FAQ.md

 7. The Organization will adhere to the philosophy of Openness and Transparency, and will strive towards publishing its work and methodologies under open standards

 8. To promote diversity and inclusion in Science, Technology, Education and Management (STEM)

+**2. Who can become a member?**
+Four individuals — Nasim Ali, Sailesh Pattanaik, Sailesh Patnaik, Shitikantha Dash, and Shreekant Kedia — that were involved in the foundation of the organization are the Founding Members of the Foundation.
+The Foundation has an internal policy to accept new member individuals/organizations (as collaborators).
+If you are interested to join us, please go the JOIN US page and apply.
+We will get back soon on our decision.